stephansturges/WALDO/Readme.md

 1. There are certain models already released in CoreML format for iOS, give those a try
 2. There are some models that are exported for TensorRT, including some cool quantization!
-3. For a couple of models the .pt files are included in this release, play with making your own exports or running thos directly using YOLOv7 from https://github.com/WongKinYiu/yolov7
+3. For a couple of models the .pt files are included in this release, play with making your own exports or running thos directly using YOLOv7 from [This Link](https://github.com/WongKinYiu/yolov7)
 4. Get yourself a cool, cheap, little AI camera from Luxonis and run one of the OpenVino blobs that are currently exported for the V7-base/416px network and the V7-tiny/512px network.
 These are super cool and do excellent AI detections directly on 15g hardware that costs <200$... crazy stuff.